CharafChnioune/MFLUX-WEBUI/readme.md

 1. Place your LoRA files (`.safetensors`) in the `lora` directory.
 2. Select the desired LoRA file(s) from the dropdown menu in the WebUI.
+3. Use the LoRA download functionality in the Models tab to easily add new LoRA models.

 ## Ollama Integration